-Chemotherapy for mesothelioma treatment is the use of anti-cancer medication to break down cancerous tumors, ease symptoms, and help patients live longer.
-Mesothelioma patients who receive just chemotherapy can expect to live 12 months on average after diagnosis.
-When chemotherapy is combined with surgery and/or radiation therapy, however, patients may live for years or even decades.
-Chemotherapy side effects vary from patient to patient.
+Chemotherapy breaks down cancerous tumors, relieves symptoms, and helps patients live longer.
+Patients who undergo chemotherapy can expect to live 12 months on average after diagnosis.
+However, patients may live for years or even decades with chemotherapy, surgery, and/or radiation therapy.

 Chemotherapy for Mesothelioma